Documentation

 WASM Node Architecture & Security Restrictions

 Instead of relying on the Node.js V8 execution context like standard JavaScript nodes, WASM nodes compile source code into an execution.wasm binary.
-This allows heavy computational workloads, robust type safety, and raw performance for high-throughput batch processing.
+This enables heavy computational workloads, robust type safety, and raw performance for high-throughput batch processing.

 Security & Data Protection: nLink’s Wasm runtime is an Air-gapped Sandbox designed to protect sensitive server data.
 By default: